microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaAccessReview.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DurationInDays <Int32?>]`: The duration in days for recurrence.
       - `[RecurrenceCount <Int32?>]`: The count of recurrences, if the value of recurrenceEndType is occurrences, or 0 otherwise.
       - `[RecurrenceEndType <String>]`: How the recurrence ends.
 Possible values: never, endBy, occurrences, or recurrenceCount.
-If it is never, then there is no explicit end of the recurrence series.
-If it is endBy, then the recurrence ends at a certain date.
-If it is occurrences, then the series ends after recurrenceCount instances of the review have completed.
+If it's never, then there's no explicit end of the recurrence series.
+If it's endBy, then the recurrence ends at a certain date.
+If it's occurrences, then the series ends after recurrenceCount instances of the review have completed.
       - `[RecurrenceType <String>]`: The recurrence interval.
-Possible vaules: onetime, weekly, monthly, quarterly, halfyearly or annual.
+Possible values: onetime, weekly, monthly, quarterly, halfyearly or annual.
     - `[RemindersEnabled <Boolean?>]`: Indicates whether sending reminder emails to reviewers is enabled.
   - `[StartDateTime <DateTime?>]`: The DateTime when the review is scheduled to be start.
 This could be a date in the future.
 Required on create.
   - `[Status <String>]`: This read-only field specifies the status of an accessReview.
 The typical states include Initializing, NotStarted, Starting,InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.